lecbe/flexible-gatsby/content/blog/make-money-in-esports-but/index.md

 Yeah, you even turn on the knowledge from primary school, how you should "correctly" write!
 But what do you know about streaming from esports Riot main center ??
-Would you like to start a new chapter in your Esperanto player's life today?
+Would you like to start a new chapter in your esports player's life today?
 Alternatively, try your hand at [betting on warcraft](https://esporttalk.org/tags/c/bettings-talks/insider-picks-and-analyses/46/warcraft-3) .
 But do I have a prescription to win?